aarontocenter/lsdhh-documentation/docs/admin/roles-permissions.md

     - View webform submissions.

 - State Resource Admin (NOT NPL): The person in the state that owns their state page and approves content.
+    - You must create content and get content approved by an admin or another state admin before you can be elevated to state admin.

 ## Approval Bypass Roles